subvisual/subvisual.com/src/posts/2016-10-07-subvisual-weekly-11/index.md

 ---
+highlight: false
-path: /112-subvisual-weekly-11/
+path: 112-subvisual-weekly-11
 title: "Subvisual Weekly #11"
+categories:
+  - inside-subvisual
 author: gabriel-poca
 date: 2016-10-07
 cover: cover.jpg
-tags:
-  - community
 intro: >
   Last week was awesome.
 On Friday, everyone got together for a company hackathon.
 There was paper, code, and food all over the place.
 We even had a delicious meal prepared by a guest.
+tags:
+  - community
 ---

 Last week was awesome.
 On Friday, everyone got together for a company hackathon.
 There was paper, code, and food all over the place.
 We even had a delicious meal prepared by our guest [Ben](https://twitter.com/howebenhowe).